Rules Without Reason Equals Rebellion

 This answer dovetails with the answer above.
-During this same time in history, you never knew when you would encounter someone that intended to do you harm.
-When two men approached each other, they would stick out their right hand and grasp each other’s forearm.
-Most men wore a sword, and this sword was worn on the left hip.
+During this same period in history, you never knew when you might encounter someone that intended to do you harm.
+When two men approached, they would stretch out their right hand and grasp each other’s forearm.
+Most males wore a sword, and this sword was worn on the left hip.
 This allowed a right-handed man to easily draw his sword from the left side of his body.
 Imagine if, upon greeting, two men were grasping each other’s right arms, this would render that arm useless.
 Neither man would be able to draw his sword.
-When encountering another person, grabbing arms became a way of greeting each other and stating in unspoken words, “I come in peace.”
+When encountering another person, grabbing arms became a way of greeting and to state in unspoken words, “I come in peace.”
 Today, we continue this tradition of greeting by shaking hands, and we use our right hand for the simple reason that most of the world is right-handed.

 Why does a man tip his hat?

 Again, we are dealing with the same time-period.
 When a knight wore his armor, you could not see his face.
-We can read much about a person by looking into their eyes.
-Keeping our eyes hidden allows for secrecy (thus the reason some poker players wear sunglasses when playing).
+We learn much about a person by looking into their eyes, and keeping the eyes hidden allows for secrecy (thus the reason some poker players wear sunglasses when playing).
 A knight, to show he meant no harm, would raise the visor on his helmet when greeting another person to reveal his eyes and face.
 By showing his identity, this communicated he came in peace.
-The courtesy became a sign of greeting.
-This same gesture moved into military ranks in future centuries.
-The hand movement a soldier uses to salute mimics the same formation a knight used when raising his face visor.
-Pretend you are wearing a knight’s helmet with a visor, and act like you are raising the visor to allow someone else to see your eyes.
+This act of courtesy became a sign of greeting.
+The same gesture moved into military ranks in future centuries.
+The hand movement a soldier uses to salute replicates the same formation a knight used when raising his face shield.
+Pretend you are wearing a knight’s helmet, and mimic raising the visor to allow someone else to see your eyes.
 As you can see, you have just performed the modern military salute.
 The tipping of a civilian hat is a historical progression from the knight raising his visor and the soldier saluting.
 It is a sign of greeting.

 Why were women taught to walk on the right side of a man?

 As we have learned, most men wore their swords on their left hip.
-By having the woman walk on the right side of a man, she did not have to worry about encountering his sword.
-Also, if the man did need to quickly draw his sword, the woman’s body would not interfere if she were stationed to his right.
+By having the woman walk on the right side of a man, she did not need to worry about bumping into his sword.
+And, if the man needed to quickly draw his sword, the woman’s body would not interfere if she were stationed to his right.

 Why did men walk between a woman and the street?

 It was for protection from dirt.
-Imagine the days of horses and carriages.
+Imagine the horse and buggy days.
 The closer you were to the street, the dirtier you became.
-The man served as a buffer to the woman from all the grime the transportation vehicles from that day would fling.
+The man served as a buffer to the woman from all the grime caused by these transportation vehicles.

 Why did men take their hats off indoors?

 Until recent history, men wore hats daily.
-A hat would protect from the cold and keep the sun off the head, but they also served to catch dirt and dust that often flew around during industrial times.
-Most of us have seen old Western movies where the cowboy walks into the saloon, takes off his hat, and proceeds to brush the dirt from his head covering.
+A head covering would protect from the cold and keep the sun out of the eyes, but they also served to catch dirt and dust that was airborne during the industrial times.
+Remember the old Western movies where the cowboy walks into the saloon, takes off his hat, and proceeds to brush the dirt from his head covering?
 The reason men removed their hat indoors was for the simple reason…they were filthy!
-No one wanted a dirty hat at the dinner table where all the grime could contaminate the food or fall onto other guests.
-As soon as the man walked inside, he removed his hat and placed it on a rack.
+No one wanted this dirty piece of clothing at the dinner table where the grime could contaminate the food or fall onto other guests.
+Once inside, a man immediately removed his hat and placed it on a rack.
 It is no different today when we carry a wet umbrella inside an establishment.
-Most restaurants will have a container for you to deposit the umbrella, so puddles do not gather throughout.
-I am often asked if men should still remove their hats today when entering an establishment.
+Most restaurants will have a container for you to deposit the wet gear, so puddles do not gather throughout.
+I am often asked if men should still remove their hats today when stepping inside.
 The short answer, yes.